 President Wexler is a prominent member of the legal community.
 She is an elected member of the American Law Institute.
 She served as President of the Federal Bar Council from 2004 to 2006 and Vice-President from 2001 to 2004.
 She chaired the 2002 FBC Winter Bench and Bar Conference and currently sits on its Executive Committee.
 She also was President of the Federal Bar Foundation from 1998 to 1999.
 President Wexler has held leadership roles in a number of bar associations.
-At the New York City Bar, she served as Vice-President from 1996 to 1997, chaired the Committee on Honors, and was a member of the Nominating, Long Range Planning, Matrimonial, and Family Court Committees.
+At the Association of the Bar of the New York City, she served as Vice-President, chaired the Committee on Honors, and was a member of the Nominating, Long Range Planning, Matrimonial, and Family Court Committees.
 At the Women’s Bar Association, she served twice as its Vice-President and was a member of its Board of Directors.
-She is a member of the American Bar Association’s Independent Law Schools Forum Committee, and has served on its Continuing Legal Education and New Deans’ Seminar Planning Committees.
+She was a member of the American Bar Association’s Independent Law Schools Forum Committee, and has served on its Continuing Legal Education, New Deans’ Seminar Planning Committees, and Data and Policy Committee.
 President Wexler is a Fellow of the American Bar Foundation as well as the New York Bar Foundation.
-She is also a member of the New York State Bar Association’s Committee on Legal Education and Admission to the Bar.
+She has served as a member of the New York State Bar Association’s Committee on Legal Education and Admission to the Bar.

-At Cornell University, President Wexler is a member of the Cornell University Council and serves on its Admissions & Financial Aid and Public Relations Committees.
-She is a member of the President's Council of Cornell Women, serving on its Affinito-Stewart Grants Program Committee.
+At Cornell University, President Wexler is a member the Cornell University Council and serves on its Admissions & Financial Aid and Public Relations Committees.
+She is an emerita member of the President's Council of Cornell Women and is a member of the Dean’s Advisory Council for the College of Human Ecology.
 From 2004 to 2007 she was a member of the Yale Law Journal Alumni Advisory Board.

 President Wexler is a graduate of Cornell University, the Harvard Graduate School of Education, and the Yale Law School, where she was Articles Editor of the Yale Law Journal.